 Increasing awareness of the Central Pennsylvania music scene via social media content, a podcast, bookings, promotions, etc.

 Striving to provide top-notch educational services via complementary music camps, scholarships, and recognizing the area's finest music educators

 Last name Valentine.
 Born on Valentine's Day.

 A graduate of Lebanon Valley College, Brandon has expanded his love of music--from a local musician and songwriter, to the President and Founder of the Central Pennsylvania Music Hall of Fame.

 With her Master's Degree in Music Education (from Lebanon Valley College), Holly serves as the CPMHOF's Director of Education.
 Holly was the recipient of a 2020 Teacher Impact Award for the tremendous positive impact she has made as an educator.
-She's also a singer/songwriter, who has performed with multiple bands.
+She's also an emerging children's music artist.

 Derek is the owner of the Green Room Recording Studio in Harrisburg, PA.
 He's an MRT graduate of Lebanon Valley College, a recording engineer, a musician, and a father of two.

 Jenna Clay is the News Director and hosts a midday show at Cumulus Media - Harrisburg.
 In the mornings, Jenna anchors the news for Wink 104 and Hot 106.7.
 She also hosts a midday show on Wink 104.
 Originally from Colorado, Jenna attended college at the University of Colorado.
 She's worked in TV production, anchored traffic for Traffax, and worked as a TV news reporter for WCBD in Charleston, South Carolina and WGAL in Lancaster, PA.
 Jenna loves working primarily in radio now and helping to promote local musicians in the area.
 She’s a self-professed helicopter mom who spends her free time watching her son play baseball.